 If the case stays open for more than a year, the court will conduct a permanency hearing.
 At this time DCP&P will present a plan for a permanent solution that provides a stable long-term living arrangement for the child.
 You have the right to present an alternative plan.
 If DCP&P does not believe that your home can become a safe place for your child, there is a risk that they will file a separate court case to terminate your parental rights.
 Your attorney can give you more information about this risk, as well as discussing all potential permanent solutions.

 The New Jersey attorneys at Weinberger Divorce & Family Law Group understand how extremely stressful a DCP&P (formerly DYFS) court process can be.
 If you have questions about any part of the process, our experienced and skillful attorneys can help you understand your options.
-Call us today at (855) 993-3858 to schedule a free confidential consultation.
+Call us today at (855) 993-3858 to schedule an initial confidential consultation.